Admissions & Records

 The P grade represents a letter grade of A, B, or C. The NP grade represents a D or F letter grade.
 Units earned in the grading system are not used in computing grade point averages.
 A letter grade cannot be changed to a pass/no-pass grade, and a pass/no-pass grade cannot be changed to a letter grade unless the course is repeated.
 A course in which a grade of NP has been earned may be repeated once for a P or letter grade.
 Some courses are offered only on a P/NP grading basis and letter grades may not be earned in these courses.
 These courses are identified in the Course Descriptions section of the Catalog.

 Students may request P/NP grades in any regular graded class offered by the College but they are limited to a total of 15 semester units under the P/NP option while attending Solano College.
-In order to exercise this option, a petition must be filed with the Office of Admissions and Records at the time of registration, or by the FIFTH week of the semester for a full semester course.
-Petitions for summer session and short-term courses must be filed within the first thirty percent of the course.
+In order to exercise this option, a petition must be filed with the Office of Admissions and Records at the time of registration, or by the last day of instruction for the term.

 Students should be aware that other colleges and universities may be reluctant to accept P/NP grades.
 Students should not take the P/NP option in their major fields of study.